slashgu/work/readme.md

 Further more, due to the PEP 0008, Python 3 disallows mixing the use of tabs and spaces for indentation, so please use spaces as the indentation method when extending this script.

 ## Conclusion
 It is a very smart way of warpping the whole parsing procedure as a Finite State Machine, even though it is a little bit convoluted and not easy for people to read, for which reason, that I hope this readme file would be helpful of getting people understand and extent it in the future.
-And of course, please let me know if there is anything wrong in the file, just email me: <cheng.gu@emc.com>